-Risk Event Response Trend 1 Plan Trigger/Control Owner PCIA Monitor risk & actively engage and respond Ţ Continue direct involvement with CalCCA task groups to seek favorable rulings and settlements in the PCIA, ERRA, and other filings.
+Risk Event Response Trend 1 Plan Trigger/Control Owner PCIA Monitor risk & actively engage and respond Û Continue direct involvement with CalCCA task groups to seek favorable rulings and settlements in the PCIA, ERRA, and other filings.
 Work towards the potential long-term goal of attaining an option for a PCIA buy-out and sunset date.
-The 2024 PG&E PCIA forecast is expected to stabilize with current energy market prices and forward market prices.
+The 2024 PG&E PCIA forecast is expected to increase due to 2023 under collection and forward market prices.
 VCE will continue to monitor Energy Resource Recovery Account (ERRA) proceedings.
 Director of Finance